phamleyennhi/CAVE/README.md

 ## Acknowledgements

 Nhi Pham was funded by the International Max Planck Research School on Trustworthy Computing (IMPRS-TRUST) program.
-We thank Christopher Wewer for his support with the NOVUM codebase, insightful discussions on 3D consistency evaluation, and careful proofreading of our paper.
+We thank Christopher Wewer for insightful discussions on 3D consistency evaluation, and careful proofreading of our paper.